openfl/AS3ConversionGuide/comparing_haxe_and_actionscript/variable_declarations.md

 }
 ```

-Declaring class properties is similar between ActionScript 2.0, ActionScript 3.0 and Haxe, but in Haxe the `private` declaration is optional.
+Declaring class properties is similar between ActionScript 2.0, ActionScript 3.0 and Haxe, but in Haxe and ActionScript 2.0 the `private` declaration is optional.

 ## Local Variables